UniversalDependencies/UD_German-HDT/README.md

 the HDT.

-[jwcdg](https://gitlab.com/nats/jwcdg), the successor of the parser used for initial automatic annotation
+[jwcdg](https://gitlab.com/nats/jwcdg), the successor of the parser used for initial automatic annotation of the HDT.
+It contains the lexicon with the relevant morpho-syntactic features annotated.

 [DECCA](http://sifnos.sfs.uni-tuebingen.de/decca/), a tool to detect and correct errors in annotated corpora